 When should this option be used?

-- In Mitchell and Howell: to determine the pair’s own average the entire set of boards is used.
+In Mitchell and Howell using raw matchpoints or IMPs: to determine the pair’s own average the entire set of boards is used.
 In this case the standard Avg+/Avg- options should be used.

-- In Swiss, to determine the pair’s own average, only the set of boards in the current match or round are used.
+In Swiss Pairs, to determine the pair’s own average, only the set of boards in the current match or round are used.

 USEBIO export and external scoring systems